Background on PM4Silt & PM4SiltR

 - The plasticity model for silt (PM4Silt) was developed for geotechnical earthquake engineering applications by Professors Ross W. Boulanger (homepage) and Katerina Ziotopoulou (homepage) at the University of California at Davis.

-- PM4Silt is a stress-ratio controlled, critical state-based, bounding surface plasticity model for clays and plastic silts that has been implemented as a user defined dynamic link library for use with the program FLAC by Itasca (homepage).
+- PM4Silt is a stress-ratio controlled, critical state-based, bounding surface plasticity model for clays and plastic silts that has been implemented as a user defined dynamic link library for use with the programs FLAC and FLAC2D by Itasca (homepage).
 The model was developed and implemented to approximate stress-strain responses of specific importance to geotechnical earthquake engineering and cyclic softening problems.

 - PM4SiltR is a viscoplastic version of PM4Silt developed for static slope stability applications by Boulanger, Ziotopoulou, and Oathes.